dosawaru/react-native-google-api/README.md

 - The app will automatically fetch your location and display it on the map.
 - You can search for locations by typing in the search bar.
 - Select a location from the search results to view details and move the map to that location.
-- Customize the pin's appearance and behaviour on the map.